 - Atlanta-Region Transit Link (ATL) Authority collaborates with regional transit authorities, such as MARTA, CobbLinc, Gwinnett County Transit, and Xpress, that are responsible for operations of heavy, light rail, and bus transit operations and the advancement of transit in the region.

-- The State Road and Tollway Authority (SRTA) collects toll revenue and is responsible for operations of the Georgia Express Lanes network.
+- The State Road and Tollway Authority (SRTA) collects toll revenue from the currently operational express lanes and is responsible for operations of the Georgia Express Lanes network.

-The major mobility projects will be delivered through innovative methods such as Design-Build and Public-Private Partnerships, allowing Georgia DOT to accelerate construction schedules.
+The major mobility projects will be delivered through alternative delivery methods such as Design-Build and Public-Private Partnerships, allowing Georgia DOT to accelerate construction schedules.
 The projects will create additional capacity for more reliable trip times, more efficient movement of freight, safety improvements, and expanded multimodal options, including transit.